MicrosoftDocs/Advertising-docs/BingAds/guides/index.md

 ## <a name="where"></a>Where your ads will appear
 When you advertise using Bing Ads, your search ads can appear on the search results page on websites throughout the world.
 These sites can include Bing, AOL, and Yahoo owned and operated sites as well as Bing, AOL, and Yahoo syndicated search partner sites.
 (Syndicated search partner sites are sites that use Bing and Yahoo search results.)
 For more information, see [About ad distribution](https://help.bingads.microsoft.com/#apex/3/en/50871/0).

 Your ads can appear on search results page when a customer does a search on Bing.
 Where you ad appears on search results pages is determined by the keywords you use to associate your ads.
-For example, Sarah owns a toy store and wants to create ads for kids? electronics.
-She might include keywords like "walkie-talkies", "electronic pets", and "kids? music players" so her ads could be more relevant to customers? searches, and show above or next to the search results.
+For example, Sarah owns a toy store and wants to create ads for kids' electronics.
+She might include keywords like "walkie-talkies", "electronic pets", and "kids' music players" so her ads could be more relevant to customers' searches, and show above or next to the search results.

 ![overview_textad](../guides/media/overview-textad.png "overview_textad")